-The information you provide (your name, address, contact numbers, date of birth, gender, medical information and emergency contact details) is held on a central database accessible only to Green Team staff on a password-protected computer in a locked office.
-This data is also backed-up to a secure, cloud-based system.
+The information you provide (your name, address, contact numbers, date of birth, gender, medical information, emergency contact details etc) is held on a database accessible only to Green Team staff on a secure password-protected cloud-based system.

 Key information such as your name, contact numbers, medical and emergency details are made available to the project/training leaders and base emergency contact only for each project or training event in case of a medical or other emergency.
-Paper based information is shredded immediately afterwards.
+Printed information is shredded immediately afterwards.

 We will not share your information with 3rd parties.
 Potentially sensitive personal information may be shared with funders, for the purpose of monitoring the engagement and impact of our programmes.
 All information is fully anonymised.

 All staff and volunteers who apply for PVG scheme membership/updates provide sensitive personal data required to process the PVG Checks.
-These details are submitted by the Green Team via City of Edinburgh Council to Disclosure Scotland.
+These details are submitted by the Green Team via LAYC to Disclosure Scotland.
 Disclosure Scotland produce PVG certificates and share these with applicants and with the Green Team.

 We build in safeguards to keep all your personal information as secure as is digitally possible.
 In addition to a rigorously enforced data handling policy, all our staff members are made aware of their obligations to keep the information for authorised use only.
 No technology is foolproof, but we have made every reasonable effort to keep our systems up to date with the relevant protocols.

 All personal data is accessible only to those who need to use it.
 We make that judgement based upon the sensitivity and value of the information in question.
-Personal data is kept:
+Personal data may be kept:

-- if data is computerised it is stored on network servers and on password-protected databases.
+• stored on password-protected network servers and databases.

-- particular care is taken of portable ICT equipment, memory sticks etc. which are password protected and encrypted to prevent unauthorised access.
+• particular care is taken of portable IT equipment which are password protected and encrypted to prevent unauthorised access.